-Category Archive: Diagnostics, Global TOPICS, News, PGT GLOBAL, PGT US, Research, SVC, TOPICS
+Category Archive: Diagnostics, Global TOP NEWS, Interviews, PGT GLOBAL, PGT US, Podcasts, Respiratory Health, TOP NEWS, Videos

 May 21, 2019Susan SpiegelComments Off on Emerging technologies at AASV: Four new tools to boost efficiencyBetween tight margins and constant herd-health challenges, pork producers are always looking for new ways to increase efficiencies and profits while also increasing transparency.

 May 20, 2019Susan SpiegelComments Off on Senecavirus A: Several questions remain unansweredSenecavirus A (SVA) is detected in a pig’s tonsils about 40 days after infection with the virus — a finding that raises some interesting questions.